devuan/arm-sdk/README.md

 For more info, please consult the `README` included in the `arm` subdirectory.

+After the image is built, you will find it compressed, along with its sha256 sum in the `arm/finished/` directory.
+The default root password is `toor` and SSH with permitted root login is enabled on startup, along with DHCP to get you up and running headless if you require it.

 ## Configuration

 Edit the `config` file included in the root directory of arm-sdk to your liking.
 If you are using a custom toolchain, add it to the PATH as described.

+## Notes and quirks for specific devices

+### ODROID XU
+* The kernel refuses to build with Devuan's default toolchain `arm-none-eabi`.
+  Use `arm-linux-gnueabi-4.7` that I provide on https://pub.parazyd.cf/mirror instead.

+### Raspberry Pi 2
+* This build script will create an image that also works on the Raspberry Pi 3.
+  It also includes the required firmware for getting onboard Wifi/Bluetooth working.

+### Acer Chromebook
+* The Chromebook I tested this image on names the wireless interface `mlan0`, so please keep note of it when you try connecting to an access point.

 ## Acknowledgments